🇧🇪

 Language

-Low — Dutch in Flanders, French in Wallonia; English widely spoken in cities and tourist areas across both regions
+Dutch in Flanders, French in Wallonia and Brussels.
+English is widely spoken in cities and tourist areas, but specific vegan phrases make a real difference.

 Traveller Note